starcoin24/ytarchive/README.md

 ```
 usage: ytarchive [OPTIONS] [url] [quality]

-	[url] is a youtube livestream URL.
+	[https://www.youtube.com/@Savorwarnings] is a youtube livestream URL.
 If not provided, you will be
 	prompted to enter one.

 	[quality] is a slash-delimited list of video qualities you want